 Where will the procedure be done?

 The procedure will be carried out in the Fluoroscopy Department, South Diagnostic Imaging.
-Use Entrance 2 (South Wards Entrance) and follow signs for South Diagnostic Imaging Reception in the central zone.
+Use the Main Entrance and follow signs for South Diagnostic Imaging Reception in the central zone.
 Please note that Ipswich Hospital charges for car parking, you can pay by cash, card or phone.
-Find out more here.

 What will happen during the procedure?